Living in a van when you have environmental illness

 There are small refrigerators available for camping trailers.
-These can be electric or propane, or both.
+Some dual-fuel types use electric or propane.
 None of these can be powered by a solar system.
 Also we do not recommend any propane appliance inside the small space of a van.

-Then there are 12 volt thermoelectric coolers, which can typically cool the inside about 36 F (18 C) below the outside temperature.
-That is adequate for keeping things cool, but you can't keep anything frozen.
+Then there are 12 volt thermoelectric coolers, which can typically keep the contents about 36 F (18 C) below the outside temperature.
+That is barely adequate for keeping things cool, and you can't keep anything frozen.
 They use about 50 to 60 watts of electricity continuously.
 If you have to run it round the clock, that would require as big a solar system as would fit on a van.
 If you only need to run it during daylight, such a cooler is more realistic.

 They cycle on and off, depending on how hot the van is and whether the food is being cooled.
 One vendor said their nominally 60 watt model uses an average of 9 to 28 watts.
 For summer use, assume the high number is accurate.
 Our ballpark estimate is that it would need a dedicated 100 watt solar panel in a sunny climate.